gravelBridge/bench-extract/README.md

 # bench-extract

-Given a URL to something (announcement, blog post, model card PDF), 5 Gemini 3 Flash (preview) instances extract all benchmark scores reported.
-All 5 extractions are sent to one "combiner" Gemini 3 Flash instance.
-This is done to maximize comprehensiveness and accuracy of benchmark coverage.
+Given a URL (announcement, blog post, model card PDF), five Gemini 3 Flash (preview) instances extract all benchmark scores reported.
+All five extractions are sent to one "combiner" Gemini 3 Flash instance.
+This is done to maximize comprehensiveness and accuracy of extraction coverage.

 To install dependencies: